TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/14 - 2 Chronicles/2 Chronicles 11/2 Chronicles 11.19.md

 ---

-and she bare him sons: Jeush, and Shemariah, and Zaham.
+and she bore him sons: Jeush, and Shemariah, and Zaham.